-What are some best practices in regard to gender categories on client intake forms or applications?

-When it comes to filling out paperwork such as applications or forms, it may be best to leave some questions blank if the person's preferred gender is not on the form.
+- What are some recommendations for working through internalized transphobia in therapy or counseling with transgender clients? - Positive questions about self-love and identity are great to ask clients, such as "What do you like about being transgender?
+What do you love about being transgender?"
+It important to have transgender people connect with other transgender people; this can help transgender people find community and see what transgender success looks like. - What are some best practices regarding gender categories on client intake forms or applications? - When it comes to filling out paperwork such as applications or forms, it may be best to leave some questions blank if the person's preferred gender is not on the form.
 If you are working with youth, it is a good practice to sit with the youth and help guide them in filling out forms.